Update on school reopenings

 - West Gadsden Middle

-- The following Gulf County Schools are reopening this week, with the modifications outlined below, to serve all Gulf County students:
+- The following Gulf County Schools are reopening this week, with the modifications outlined below, to serve all Gulf County students.
+In addition, the schools listed below in Gulf County have restored power:

 - Beginning Thursday, October 25, Wewahitchka Elementary is open and serving its students and temporarily Wewahitchka High School’s students.